error-wtf/Segmented-Spacetime-Mass-Projection-Unified-Results/DualVelocitiesinSegmentedSpacetime-EscapeFallandGravitationalRedshift.md

 This dual view avoids divergences in relativistic treatments by replacing the critical point 𝑣 = 𝑐 with a fall velocity framework that remains finite and physically meaningful, without “relativistic mass”, where 𝛾 → ∞.
-A finite, testable mapping that ties Newton, GR, and segmented spacetime together.
+A finite, testable mapping that ties Newton, GR, and Segmented Spacetime together.

 2. Theoretical Framework